kkga/kkga/work/webflow.md

 ## Components and instance overrides

-Webflow’s "Symbols" was a mechanism to reuse an element across multiple pages -- for example, a navigation bar, a footer, or a sign up form.
-However, there was no way of using the same Symbol with different content -- this limitation greatly decreased the range of cases where symbols can be used.
+Webflow used to have "Symbols" -- a basic mechanism to reuse an element across multiple pages, for example: a navigation bar, a footer, or a sign up form.
+However, there was no way of using the same Symbol with different content.
+This limitation greatly decreased the range of cases where symbols can be used.

-I worked on evolving Symbols to Components by adding dynamic content overrides, which would let authors define text, images, links and other properties that are editable on individual Component instances.
+I worked on evolving Symbols to Components by adding parametric content overrides, which would let authors define text, images, links and other properties that are editable on individual Component instances.

 This update allowed authors to utilize an existing mechanism for a much wider range of use-cases by turning various recurring layouts into Components and reusing them across their project with indvidiual content overrides.
-As they make structural and stylistic changes to the Components, each instance would reflect the new changes and still retain the content overrides.
+As they make structural and stylistic changes to the Components, each instance would reflect the new changes and still retain its content overrides.

 #### External links